learn-co-curriculum/selecting-single-elements-lab/README.md

 ## You got this

 The rest of the problems will work similar to that.
 We will be asking you to change the first line of the problem to make sure you are either selecting the correct element or the correct attribute.
-If you refresh the page and the console tells you that you have the answer correct, you got it right.

 One thing to remember is that when working through these labs, developing a process for approaching problems in the way a professional programmer would is as important (if not more important) than learning the correct methods.
 So try to use the process we performed above - even if you may not need it for every problem.
 As you move forward, you will build your own process based on the principles of gathering feedback, summarizing a problem, checking the details.

 Now try these on your own: